British car sales surge back up to pre-recession levels

 So far this year, 1.79 million new cars have been sold in Britain, compared with 2.22 million in Germany.
 The latter was 6 percent fewer than at the same point last year.

-Ford's Fiesta claimed the top spot in Britain's best-seller list in September, followed by General Motors-owned Vauxhall's Corsa and Ford's Focus, reflecting motorists' budget-conscious approach.
+Ford's (F.N) Fiesta claimed the top spot in Britain's best-seller list in September, followed by General Motors-owned Vauxhall's (GM.N) Corsa and Ford's Focus, reflecting motorists' budget-conscious approach.

 Britain's economy has shown signs of accelerating growth in recent months after several patchy years, with rising optimism unleashing pent-up consumer demand and boosting spending.